GalkaKlink/CaspianSea/README.md

 Species_and_Microtopography.R - R script.
 Using Fisher's exact test, tests the assumption of random distribution of each species
                                 between microhighs and microlows.

+TaxonomicDiversityIndex.R - R script.
+Calculates the taxonomic distinctness index for a community